junh1024/junh1024-Documents/Video/How to capture VHS with VirtualDub.md

 11. File > Set capture file (you will need to do this every Vdub launch).
 Capture > v Autoincrement filename after capture.
 12. Capture > Capture video.
 Wait until Resample is stable <+-0.1st, otherwise you may hear pitching in the file.
 May take 1-2mins.
 Then play your tape.
 Ideally we can see people speaking (we're doing a test capture).
 In the Windows Sound control panel > $DEVICE > Properties > Listen > [v] Listen, and > Levels.
 Adjust levels until the peaks average -10 in vdub.
 For me this was 2-20%.
 You can adjust the listening level in Volume Mixer.
 13. Monitor CPU usage in task manager > performance (ctrl-shift-esc).
 It should not exceed 50% total too much for a SMT CPU or 80% for a non-SMT CPU.
 14. Capture > stop capture after 30s or software.
-If your CPU goes lower than the previous thresholds, use a slower preset, but no slower than Medium (slower preset is prolly not useful for VHS) and Return to step 12.
+If your CPU goes lower than the previous thresholds, use a lower preset, but no lower than Medium (slower preset is prolly not useful for VHS) and Return to step 12.
 15. Play the captured AVI back.
 Mouthes should be in sync.
 If not, experiment timing settings in step 10.
-16. For next capture session (after you close FFMPEG), the settings are saved, and you can just enter capture mode, set filename, & capture.
+16. For next capture session (after you close vdub), the settings are saved, and you can just enter capture mode, set filename, & capture.
 17. Unplug the capstick since it tends to get warm.
 18. This completes our steps for WDM capture in vdub.